nerfHaruta/jjsMacro/README.md

 This macro uses AutoHotkey which simply simulates keystrokes/mouse keystrokes.
 It doesn't inject code into Roblox or modify the game.
+Does not mess with/read memory in any way.
 However: Roblox can update its anti-macro policies at any time Use at your own risk I recommend using it mainly to practice timing on private servers.

 global hotkeys